-Young children love to follow what their parents do.
+Young children love to follow what their parents and caregivers do.
 They are likely to copy your table manners, your likes and dislikes and your willingness to try new foods.
 Here are a few tips on how to be a healthy role model:

 - Go shopping together.
 Grocery shopping is a perfect time to teach your child about food and nutrition.
 Discuss where vegetables, fruits, grains, dairy, and protein foods come from.
 Encourage your children to help select healthy foods from the store.